aer0ss/aerofs/docker/ship/README.md

 - `POST /boot`
 - `POST /boot/{target}` reboots to a specific target.
 The Loader restarts, too, after returning the response to the client.
-Use "current" to refer to the target currently used by Loader.
-When a parameter is absent from the URL, "current" is used.
+Use "current" to refer to the current target.
+It is also the default value if the target field is absent.
 The "default" target refers to the default group defined in crane.yml or all the containers if no default group is defined.
 The command persists across host reboots.
 That is, When the host computer restarts, the Loader loads the app using the target specified in the last `POST /boot`.